laurentmmeyer/swisstaxcalculator/README.md

 Parsed data: ./data/parsed/...
 ```

-To import more tax years, just copy the raw files into the corresponding folder and run the importdata script.
+To import more tax years, just copy the raw files into the corresponding folder and run the `importdata` script.

+The corresponding data can be retrieved by looking into the requests done by the browser (just save the results):

+1. tarifs.json: https://swisstaxcalculator.estv.admin.ch/#/taxdata/tax-scales (API_exportManyTaxScales)
+2. deductions.json: https://swisstaxcalculator.estv.admin.ch/#/taxdata/deductions (API_exportManyDeductions)
+3. tarifs.json: https://swisstaxcalculator.estv.admin.ch/#/taxdata/tax-rates (API_exportManySimpleRates)

 <br>

 ## 🚀 Blazing fast execution

-The data is parsed into small chunks, mostly per canton to guarante a fast loading time and minimal memory consumption.
+The data is parsed into small chunks, mostly per canton to guarantee a fast loading time and minimal memory consumption.
 Once loaded, the data is held in memory until the service is stopped.

 In an **always on environment**, the data will be in memory until redeployed.
 This ensures maximum execution speed.